 Putting your templates on the asset pipeline

 --> When you first start out with angular, you may not need to put templates in separate files at all.
-But as soon as you start using the router or building custom directives you’ll end up needing them.
+But as soon as you go through Angular lifecycle and start using the router or building custom directives you’ll end up needing them.
 The canonical way to load templates is to use the template url attribute.
 This works fine, and you can put html files in your rails app in assets or templates and rails will serve them up no problem.

 --> It’s worth pointing out that you can write your templates in haml as well, but you need do just a little extra work to make this happen.
 This lets you write your template in haml, you’ll need to name it foo.html.haml in this case.
 This works fine, but there’s another undocumented way you can give templates to angular, you can use let the asset pipeline precompiled templates using a client side template library and put them on the global JST variable.